 The tax rate ranges from 14 to 45 percent progressively with the exception of income from capital and capital gains (see question 3).
 A solidarity surcharge of 5.5 percent of the tax due was also levied until January 2021.This surcharge was intended to finance the German reunification of 1990.
 Effective January 1st 2021, the exemption limits were raised to such an extent that only high income earners now pay the solidarity surcharge as well as investors who have exhausted their savings allowance.
-Corporate tax subjects will not benefit from this tax relief and it will also still apply to capital gains tax.
+Corporate tax subjects are not benefitting from this tax relief and the solidarity surcharge still applies to capital gains tax.

-Unless in case of a withholding tax (see question 3), taxpayers must make advance payments on the 10th of March, June, September and December.
+Unless in case of a withholding tax (see question 3), taxpayers must make advance payments on the $10^{\rm th}$ of March, June, September and December.

 The tax year is the calendar year.
 Tax returns must be submitted by 31st of July of the following year.
 However, if the taxpayer is represented by a tax advisor, the deadline is generally prolonged until February 28th of the year after that.
-For tax returns for 2020, a deadline extension of 3 months applies in principle, meaning the general filing deadline ends on 31st October 2021, whereas for advised taxpayers it ends on 31st May 2022.
+For tax returns for 2021 a deadline extension of 3 months due to the corona pandemic applies like it did one year before.
+This means, that tax returns for the tax year 2021 have to be submitted by 31st of October 2021.
+The deadline for advised tax payers is August 31st 2023.
 The interest run will be adjusted accordingly.